zulip/zulip/docs/testing-with-django.md

 - to more precisely test the target code
 - to stub out calls to third-party services
-- to make it so that you can run your tests on the airplane without wifi
+- to make it so that you can [run the Zulip tests on the airplane without wifi][no-internet]

+[no-internet]: testing.html#internet-access-inside-test-suites

 For mocking we generally use the "mock" library and use `mock.patch` as a context manager or decorator.
 We also take advantage of some context managers